amanzi/amanzi/doc/user_guide/input/input_schema.rst

 NOTE: Each output type allows the user to specify the base_filename or filename for the output to be written to.
 The string format of the element allows the user to specify the relative path of the file.
 It should be noted that the Amanzi I/O library does not create any new directories.
 Therefore, if a relative path to a location other than the current directory is specified Amanzi assumes the user (or the Agni controller) has already created any new directories.
 If the relative path does not exist the user will see error meesages from the HDF5 library indicating failure to create and open the output file.

-Viz
+Vis
----
+___

 The ``vis`` element defines the visualization file naming scheme and how often to write out the files.
 The ``base_filename`` element contain the text component of the how the visualization files will be named.
 The ``base_filename`` is appended with an index number to indicate the sequential order of the visualization files.
 The ``num_digits`` elements indicates how many digits to use for the index.
-See the about NOTE about specifing a file location other than the current working directory.
+See the about NOTE about specifying a file location other than the current working directory.
 Finally, the ``time_macros`` or ``cycle_macros`` element indicates previously defined time_macros or cycle_macros to be used to determine the frequency at which to write the visualization files.
 One or more macro can be listed in a comma separated list.
 Amanzi will converted the list of macros to a single list of times or cycles contained by all of the macros listed and output accordingly.

 An example ``vis`` element looks like the following.